ManpreetKaur1101/MvcDoll/Readme.txt

  I added new page name it as: About us,inside home page.In this i created view under the home folded and added file in it.Moreover,I modify the page and give a discription about my company.Afterthat I updated HomeController.cs with new view then I run my app and it is working well............It shows the result of my About us page.

+ I added css to make  web pages more attractive........